UK's new watchdog tells banks to raise another $20 billion

 Britain is determined to avoid a repeat of the 2007-09 financial crisis, with King, in his last major address to London's financial elite late on Wednesday, describing purging the City of London of overly large banks and reckless bankers as "the work of a generation".

-During the boom, bankers attending the annual banquet in London's Mansion House were toasted for their work, but this year, in the wake of a global scandal over interest rate rigging centered on the benchmark London Interbank Offered Rate (Libor), they were warned they risked jail for reckless behavior.
+During the boom, bankers attending the annual banquet in London's Mansion House were toasted for their work, but this year, in the wake of a global scandal over interest rate rigging centred on the benchmark London Interbank Offered Rate (Libor), they were warned they risked jail for reckless behaviour.

 Former UBS UBSN.VX and Citigroup (C.N) trader Tom Hayes appeared in court on Thursday accused of conspiracy to defraud in connection with the Libor scandal.